-The performance evaluations of the Board and senior management does not include a formal review of their performance in addressing the company's material sustainability risks and opportunities.
+The performance evaluations of the Board and Senior Management includes review of their performance in addressing the company's material sustainability risks and opportunities.

 D. INTEGRITY IN CORPORATE REPORTING AND MEANINGFUL RELATIONSHIP WITH STAKEHOLDERS

 DISCLOSURE POLICY, INVESTOR RELATIONS AND SHAREHOLDER COMMUNICATION